 Glass Wax was wildly popular in the 1950s.
 It was one of the best products for cleaning windows and left no streaks.
 According to the ad, it was also great for decorating windows.
 Every year, alongside the Glass Wax can at the market, the stencils would appear.
 All you would hear was the kids saying, "Mom, can we have this?"
 The best part of decorating the windows with Glass Wax was that none of us kids minded cleaning the windows after Christmas.

 Glass Wax was a product of Gold Seal, which has since gone out of business.
 I wanted to revive the window decorating because it was fun for us, and I wanted to share it with my grandchild.
 Finding the Window Wax and the stencils means that we can carry on one of our favorite holiday traditions.

 Vintage Glass Wax Stencils

 These are the stencils we all used to decorate our windows.
-Ebay usually has a good selection of vintage stencils.
-They last for several years so it is not necessary to buy them each year.
+Sites like eBay usually have a good selection of vintage stencils.
+They last for several years, so it is not necessary to buy them each year.
 I bet if I looked in the shed, I could find some.

 What's even more fun is that there are still some on eBay.